web3/web3.js/README.md

     ....
 ```

-## Trouble shooting and known issues.
+## Troubleshooting and known issues.

 ### Web3 and Create-react-app